-The decision to employ armed forces is made at the cabinet level in coordination with the President, the Secretary of Defense and the Attorney General.
-The criteria are helpful to local commanders and legal advisors when forwarding formal assistance requests to higher headquarters for consideration.
+The decision to employ armed forces is made at the cabinet level in coordination with the President, the Secretary of Defense, and the Attorney General.
+However, the above-criteria are helpful to local commanders and their judge advocates when forwarding formal assistance requests to higher headquarters for consideration.